kwonus/NUPhone/NUPhone.md

 3) [The CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
 4) [arpabet-to-ipa/App.php at master · wwesantos/arpabet-to-ipa · GitHub](https://github.com/wwesantos/arpabet-to-ipa/blob/master/src/App.php)

 H&T uses a similarity paradigm.
 Rolling up a similarity score for a word, based upon the similarity of its components is altogether intuitive.
 Even Bing [GPT-4] seems to be in full accord.
-Stay tuned for source code.
-Coding will be Rust or C++.
+Stay tuned for source code and something bigger: keep reading!

 ### The "Bag of Phonemes" approach

-Another type of fuzzy string matching that will be explored here is what I call, the "Bag of Phonetic Features" (BoPF) approach.
+Another type of fuzzy string matching that will be explored here is what I call, the ""Bag of Phonemes" (BoP) approach.
+In tandem with the BoP, I incorporate a "Bag of Phonetic Features" (BoPF).
+The BoPF is a compact, but lossy representation of the BoP for the token.
 Unlike a "Bag of Words" (BoW) algorithm, the feature dimensions for NUPhone is quite finite.
 This is unlike a lexicon of words that that seems infinite.
 This is why BoW algorithms sometimes employ TF-IDF [Term-Frequency, Inverse-Document-Frequency].
 We won't explore BoW, because mostly only the name construction is inspiring in this domain.
 When you consider that the number of features associated with a NUPhone character can easily fit in a 128-bit integer [perhaps even in a 64-bit integer], our "Bag of Phonetic Features" can be compactly for any NUPhone string representation.

 My "Bag of Phonetic Features" transcription for any string token behaves like a checksum for the NUPhone string.
 The presence of a bit means that at least one phoneme in the string had that feature.